 Gen III tubes have a longer life span as compared to Gen II.

 Having said all that, it’s important to note that Gen II technology was greatly improved over it’s lifespan.
-The latest Gen II devices still provide great performance – and usually at significantly less cost.
+The latest Gen II devices (sometimes called Gen II+ or Gen 2+) still provide great performance – and usually at significantly less cost.

 There are also Gen I devices – this technology, while quite dated, is very inexpensive.
 It would not be recommended for serious professional usage, but would be ok for recreational use and hobbyists.

-White Phosporus vs Green Phosphorus for Night Vision
+White Phosphor vs Green Phosphor for Night Vision

 White or green?
 What’s best?

-Historically, green phosphorus is most commonly used for night vision devices.
+Historically, green phosphor is most commonly used for night vision devices.

-Phosphorus is a key element to night vision – it’s what multiplies the light from the incoming photons.
+Phosphor is a key element to night vision – it’s what gives you the image of that multiplied light from the incoming photons.

 But, now we see white or green as an option in many cases.

 In general, white phosphor produces better contrast – and therefore makes night vision more useful.